dubugc/towerbans/_posts/2025-04-20-MacDGuy-Covered-Up-a-Broken-Ban-System.md

 This time achieving rank **#3** in Bowlings **Total Score**, and **Perfect Games.**
 Nix believed if the Trivia score was wiped due to suspected cheating, it's only reasonable that **all** of SuSu’s scores be **scrutinised**, if not removed entirely, to maintain the **integrity of the leaderboards** and respect the time and effort of legitimate players.  [(^2)](https://forums.pixeltailgames.com/t/1-0-0-0-suspicious-possibly-cheated-high-scores-by-a-specific-player-on-leaderboards-still-present-on-other-leaderboards/53241)

-><span style="color:teal"> The player actually receives ***'flag64'*** , which is a leaderboard ban that affects every leaderboard across the game, not just the activity you were caught cheating in.
+><span style="color:grey"> The player actually receives ***'flag64'*** , which is a leaderboard ban that affects every leaderboard across the game, not just the activity you were caught cheating in.
 The flag doesn't reset your score to zero, it just **temporarily** hides it.</br>
 >If you play before the next sweep, you're back on the leaderboard - no exploit, no hack, no bug.</br>
 >There is no method involved at all.
 This is something out of the players control. </span>